GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

 ## When stuff doesn't load {: #wrong-loading-failure }

-Sometimes media resources will fail to load for one reason or another and errors occur.
+Sometimes media resources fail to load for one reason or another and errors occur.
 When might this happen?
 It depends, but here's one hypothetical scenario for you: You have an HTML caching policy for a short period of time (e.g., five minutes), and the user visits the site _or_ a user has a left a stale tab open for